fberbert/tux-gpt/README.md

 ## tux-gpt

-`tux-gpt` is an interactive command-line tool that leverages GPT-based language models to provide intelligent, conversational assistance directly within your terminal.
-It enables on-the-fly code generation, debugging help, technical explanations, and more—all without leaving the command-line environment.
+`tux-gpt` is an interactive command-line assistant (not a background AI agent) that leverages GPT-based language models to provide intelligent, conversational help directly in your terminal.
+It enables on-the-fly code generation, debugging support, technical explanations, and more—all without leaving the command-line environment.

 Designed for developers and tech enthusiasts, **tux-gpt** streamlines workflows by integrating AI assistance seamlessly into terminal sessions, making complex tasks easier and faster to accomplish via intuitive, context-aware command-line interactions.
+On startup the tool gathers details about the host operating system (distribution, architecture, etc.) so responses and suggested commands are tailored to your environment.

 ---